raxsha/TheActivistWatch/README.md

 #### Installation Instructions:

 * Ideally, ActivistWatch will be hosted on the Google Play store.
 To download, simply search "ActivistWatch" and install the official ActivistWatch application.
-No further setup is required.
+No further setup is required, and no depdendent libraries must be included.

 ### Until ActivistWatch is on the play store:
 * If not installed, please install Android Studio (https://developer.android.com/studio/index.html)
 * Open Android Studio and select "Import Project from Existing Sources"
 * Select "Version Control", and type "https://github.com/rakshamuth/TheActivistWatch.git" in the box.
-Select "Next" until you get to "Finish"
+Select "Next" until you get to "Finish."
+This will load the project code.
+Instantiating the project in this manner will automatically kickoff Gradle for you, downloading all dependencies found in gradle.build without any further work necessary.

 * Once completed, hit the "Run" button at the top.
 If you have an Android Device connected via USB, you will be prompted to run on your device, otherwise, it will ask you to create a Virtual Android Device
    * If you do not have an Android Device, select "Create New Android Device," select "API 21" and "Install"
    * After this has installed, select the Android Device created, and hit "Start" (once the Android Device has loaded, you may need to hit the run button again)